youngker/apparmor-wiki/home.md

 Reporting Security Vulnerabilities
 ==================================

+There are 2 ways that security bugs can be reported

+### In the bug tracker (preferred)
 Security issues should be reported as a bug on launchpad.
 -   Bug Tracking is hosted in Launchpad at <https://bugs.launchpad.net/apparmor>